 The cake should be eaten within 2 days after being thawed for maximum freshness.

-What to serve with this Plain Carrot Cake Bread
+What to serve with this Carrot Bread

 I am not a big fan of frosting so for me, this Carrot Cake is delicious as is.
 Grilled in the toaster or freshly sliced, it is up to you!